 Figure 5: Coating Through-Holes in Substrate

 As with holes, the coating will mask over cracks but they cannot be considered as repaired.
 Without conventional crack stopping and joining processes the underlying defect will reappear in the coating and may continue to propagate.
-Cold Gas-Dynamic Spray coatings are ideal for sealing or filling a stabilized repair because it can greatly reduce the heat input or restore the properties of the surface.
+Cold Spray coatings are ideal for sealing or filling a stabilized repair because it can greatly reduce the heat input or restore the properties of the surface.

 Figure 6: Restricted Nozzle Access

 4. Material Type

 The substrate needs to be strong enough or supported, such that it would resist the impact of the feedstock powder particles.
 The requirement that the substrate is hard and rigid is rarely a problem in practice.
 In some cases, the substrate can be temporary and the consolidated object can be removed from the substrate before or after post-processing.

 In very limited situations, coatings may be applied on surfaces contaminated with oil, paint, rust, or scale.
 In these cases, the feedstock powder may be used to clean and activate the substrate before it will begin to adhere.
 For most substrates, however, pre-cleaning and grit-blasting are highly recommended.
 This may involve physical or chemical cleaning if there is grease, contamination, or loose materials on the substrate.
 The surface may be further prepared with abrasive powder using the Cold Spray equipment.